[Page updated: 1 June 2022]

 - Run-time Range: 48 minutes at max brightness to 100 hours on emergency lighting.

 - Battery Rating: 3400 (recommended) or 2600 mAh (supplied) – Fenix ARB-L18-2600, 18650 rechargeable and proprietary battery or 2 CR123A batteries you can buy in the store.

 - Recharge Time: 6 hours empty to full.
 Micro-USB charging.

-- Water Resistance Rating: IPX 8 – 2 meter underwater submersion and 1 meter drop on hard ground.
+- Water Resistance Rating: IPX 8 – 2-meter underwater submersion and 1-meter drop on the hard ground.

 - Warranty: Bulbs – 3 years.
 Battery – 1 year.